10 Benefits of Microservices Architecture for Business

 Here are a few cons of microservices and common challenges that result from them.

 Lack of relevant experience in the company can be a real challenge that may stall the project.
-Microservices development isn't possible without relevant expertise in software architecture, infrastructure maintenance (DevOps) and agile development.
+Microservices development isn't possible without relevant expertise in software architecture, infrastructure maintenance (DevOps automation, continuous integration and continuous delivery, etc.) and agile development.
 Many companies simply don't have that at the start.

 Timeline and costs uncertainty